J. Marion Sims: Experimental subjects

-He named three enslaved black women in his autobiography: Anarcha, Betsy, and Lucy.
-Each suffered from fistula, and all were subjects of his surgical experimentation.
-From 1845 to 1849 he conducted experimental surgery on each of them several times, operating on Anarcha 30 times before the repair of her fistulas was declared a success.
-She had both vesicovaginal and rectovaginal fistulas, which he struggled to repair.
+Sims named three enslaved black women and girls in his autobiography: Anarcha, Betsy, and Lucy.
+Each of them suffered from fistula, and all were subjects of his surgical experimentation.
+Sims conducted experimental surgery on each of them several times, including operating on Anarcha thirty times before the repair of her fistulas was declared a success.
+Anarcha suffered from both vesicovaginal and rectovaginal fistulas, which Sims struggled to repair.
 "Notwithstanding repeated failures during four years' time, he kept his six patients and operated until he tired out his doctor assistants, and finally had to rely upon his patients to assist him to operate."
-Unlike his previous essays, which included at least a brief description of his patients, the article issued in The American Journal of the Medical Sciences is devoid of any identifying characteristics of Anarcha, Betsy, and Lucy.
+In some cases, like Anarcha's, who is estimated to have been 13 years of age when first treated by Sims, some of the enslaved women were girls, who in having been victims of childhood sexual assault by their enslavers, were physically immature for the act of giving birth, likely contributing to the severity and extent of their childbirth complications.
+Unlike his previous essays, which included at least a brief description of his patients, the article issued in The American Journal of the Medical Sciences omits any identifying characteristics of Anarcha, Betsy, or Lucy.
+Anarcha, Lucy, and Betsy are memorialized in the statue Mothers of Gynecology, unveiled in Montgomery, Alabama, on September 24, 2021.

-Sims' one-time collaborator, Nathan Bozeman, supplied the names of other African-American women treated by Sims during this period:
+Sims' former collaborator, Nathan Bozeman, later supplied the names of at least four other African-American women treated by Sims during this period: